Daniel Naurin is Professor of Political Science and Director of ARENA.

 Naurin has held positions and visiting fellowships at the European University Institute (Florence), Emory University (Atlanta), Monash European Centre (Melbourne), Sussex European Institute (Brighton), and the Swedish Institute of International Affairs (Stockholm).

-He is presently elected member of the executive committee of the American Political Science Association (APSA) Law and Courts section, the Steering Committee of the Standing Group on Law and Courts of the European Consortium of Political Research (ECPR) and the Steering Committee of the Standing Group on the European Union (SGEU) of the ECPR.
+He is presently elected member of the executive committee of the Steering Committee of the Standing Group on the European Union (SGEU) of the ECPR.

-His ongoing and most recent projects study judicial decision-making in the Court of Justice of the EU, the Swedish Supreme Court and the Inter-American Court of Human Rights; coalition building and the impact of gender in the negotiations in the Council of the EU; and the link between lobbying and public opinion in Europe.
+His ongoing and most recent projects study challenges to the rule of law in the EU, judicial decision-making in the Court of Justice of the EU, the Swedish Supreme Court and the Inter-American Court of Human Rights; coalition building and the impact of gender in the negotiations in the Council of the EU; and the link between lobbying and public opinion in Europe.

 Selected and recent works